Pizza Temperature and Time

-Extremely chewy pizza indicates that the pizza dough was not enough, thus making a thinner inner center.
+Extremely chewy pizza indicates that the pizza dough was not rolled enough, thus making a thinner inner center.

 The Last Slice

-We hope that this guide addresses any questions you may have had about pizza temperature and time.
+We hope that this guide addresses any questions you may have about pizza temperature and time.
 Practice these tips and be the best pizza maker to grace this world for better results.

 Additional Resources on Pizza Making